iScsc/blog.iscsc.fr/src/content/posts/multiplayer_online_game.md

 message_received = str(data.strip(), "utf-8") # Converting the received bytes into an str
 ```
 Where `message_to_send`, which is here a string, is the data to send.
 It is firstly converted into bytes with the utf-8 encoding.
 You can also send any kind of data as long as you send it using bytes.
 The address you send the data to is given by the second parameter : `(SERVER_IP, SERVER_PORT)`.
 To receive data, the `recvfrom()` function takes the maximum length of the message you want to receive (in bytes).
 It returns both the `data` in bytes, and the address `addr = (IP, PORT)` from which the data has been sent.
 In our case, we convert it back into a string using the utf-8 decoding.
+(We did change our encoding because as our formatted messages gained new keywords, and thus length, we wanted to reduce their sizes and we decided to lose the utf-16 characters to do so.)

-And that's it !
-Now, it's time for you to think about how you will use these two simple functions in order to make what you want !
+And that's it!
+Now, it's time for you to think about how you will use these two simple functions in order to make what you want!

 ## Now : A quite stable game to play
 ### The UDP client-side now looks like this :